blinry/soft-drink-recipes/README.md

 Here are some modifications you could make to the recipes:

 - Use sugar syrup instead of artificial sweeteners.
-For a recipe containing 2 ml essential oils, dissolve 1 kg white sugar in 1 L of hot water.
+To replace 0.6 g sucralose, boil 400 g white sugar in 400 ml of hot water.
 - Add caffeine powder during the final mixing step.
 You know best how much you want.
 Please be careful, the LD50 is only about 10 g.

 ## License